Spectre Movie Review (Spoiler Free)

 Like Skyfall, the cinematography in Spectre is immaculate!
 Director of Cinematography Hoyte Van Hoytema uses beautiful panoramic shots of each city they filmed at and the introduction of Oberhauser, the way that scene plays with light and shadow, was incredibly suspenseful.

-I am not very keen of this Bond’s theme song, written and sung by Sam Smith and I also found the opening credits for Spectre to be a little over exaggerated, but the melodies in the movie are spectacular.
+I am not very keen on this Bond’s theme song, written and sung by Sam Smith and I also found the opening credits for Spectre to be a little over-exaggerated, but the melodies in the movie are spectacular.
 Thomas Newman composed a beautiful and classic Bond score.

 Verdict: This new Bond flick might not be as good as Casino Royale and Skyfall, but it is nowhere as bad as some of the reviews I have read online, and I do recommend you go watch it in theatres.
-I had a really enjoyable time at the cinema and will give Spectre an 8 out of 10.
+I had a really enjoyable time at the cinema and will give Spectre a 7.5 out of 10.